ombharatiya/diffusion-id/pdf-generator/README.md

 ```

 **Note:** PNG generation uses the same `config.json` configuration as PDF generation.
 The PNG output is rendered at 4x resolution (288 DPI equivalent) for high-quality print output.

+**Transparent Background:** To generate PNGs with transparent background instead of colored background, set `background_color` to `"transparent"` in `config.json`.
+This is useful when you want to overlay the cards on different backgrounds or for further image processing.

 ### PNG to PDF Conversion